I want to get licensed for foster care, what’s my next step?

 Attend an Orientation Class.

-For an overview of the foster care licensing process and to help determine if this is the right decision for your family, we recommend attending an Orientation Class taught by a State DLR Licensor.
+For an overview of the foster care licensing process and to help determine if this is the right decision for your family, we recommend attending an Orientation Class taught by the Licensing Division.
 In this class, you learn about the licensing process and also receive the application packet.

 Contact your local Fostering Together Liaison.